WELCOME!

 Differential Effects of Public and Private Transit Infrastructure on Urban Sorting Dynamics: Evidence from Houston

-with HamidReza Koohian
+with Hamidreza Koohian

 We examine the differential effects of public and private transit modes on the sorting of individuals within a city.
 Our study focuses on the case of Houston, a sprawling metropolis that has experienced significant transportation developments in the past two decades, including the expansion of the Katy Freeway and the introduction of METRORail.
 Our findings indicate that high-income individuals tend to reside along the freeway, contributing to a suburban trend in Houston, whereas the introduction of public transit has attracted low-income individuals to its vicinity.
 Currently, we are working to assess the distributional welfare effects of different transit infrastructure modes using a quantitative spatial model, highlighting the important consideration of heterogeneous elasticities of commute choices to commute costs for different types of workers.